Wapauwe Old Mosque

-Wapauwe Old Mosque (Indonesian Masjid Tua Wapauwe or Masjid Tua Wapaue) is a historic mosque in Kaitetu village, a village in the Wawane Mountains on the north part of cape Keitetu, Maluku, Indonesia.
+Wapauwe Old Mosque (Indonesian Masjid Tua Wapauwe or Masjid Tua Wapauwe) is a historic mosque in Kaitetu village, located in the Wawane Mountains on the north part of cape Keitetu, Central Maluku, Maluku, Indonesia.
 Established in 1414, it is the oldest mosque in the Moluccas and possibly the oldest mosque in Indonesia which has been maintained in its original state.

 Description

-Wapauwe Mosque is located in the historic village of Kaitetu where remnants of Portuguese buildings lie such as a Portuguese church and a Portuguese trading post which later reestablished by the Dutch as a fort.
+Wapauwe Mosque is located in the historic village of Kaitetu where remnants of Portuguese buildings lie such as a Portuguese church and a Portuguese trading post which was later reestablished by the Dutch as a fort.
 The humble-sized wooden mosque is maintained by both the Christian and Muslim community of the village.
 The 15th century mosque has been maintained by keeping its original wooden form, using no nails but tied with ijuk fiber ropes.